bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_02.md

 The block has all the properties as we described previously.
 A big part of Blockchain is the hashing algorithm.
 We are using the same hashing algorithm that Bitcoin uses, ie SHA256.

 Q1.
-What creates uniqueness in the Block?
+What is the unique identifier in the Block?
+How do we ensure that its unique?

 ## The Transaction